 How much can you make doing interviews?

-The best part about this side hustle is that the pay per gig is really high.
+The best part about this side hustle is the high pay per gig.
 You can expect to earn anywhere between $50 to $150 per interview.

 11. Become a social media manager

 There are many companies want to be on social media but just don’t have the time and know-how to start themselves.
 By marketing yourself as a social media expert, you can land yourself a part-time job or work with them as a freelancer.
 If you’re someone who knows the ins and outs of all the major social network platforms already, this side hustle could be a natural fit for you.